alexpineda/titan-reactor/README.md

-### Data Sensitivity
+### Replay Data

-Replay information is not transmitted anywhere.
-Plugins may request permission to access replay information and it is your responsibility to trust the plugins/plugin authors that you grant access to.
+Replay data is not shared or transmitted by Titan Reactor.
+However, you may explicitly grant a plugin permission to access replay information for its own functionality.

 ### Development Installation